XenorInspire/WorgenX-old/README.md

 ### For Windows :

-Install MinGW (gcc compilator for windows) at http://www.mingw.org/
+Install MinGW (gcc compilator for windows) at https://sourceforge.net/projects/mingw/ Then, add GCC in your environmental variables.

 ### For Linux :